Atea Pharmaceuticals Inc. (AVIR) Just Got Our Attention

 Morgan Stanley, on the other hand, stated in their research note that they expect to see AVIR reach a price target of $55.
 The rating they have provided for AVIR stocks is “Equal-Weight” according to the report published on October 05th, 2021.

-During the last 5 trading sessions, AVIR fell by -7.13%, which changed the moving average for the period of 200-days by -80.08% in comparison to the 20-day moving average, which settled at $20.55.
-In addition, Atea Pharmaceuticals Inc. saw -74.13% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AVIR rose by +5.09%, which changed the moving average for the period of 200-days by -84.44% in comparison to the 20-day moving average, which settled at $13.33.
+In addition, Atea Pharmaceuticals Inc. saw -72.81% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for AVIR